 - The gas ballast valve opens each time the pump is started.
-If the pressure value drops below the selected switching threshold, the solenoid valve closes after the time set in [P:721]. - If the pressure value remains below the set switching threshold, then the gas ballast valve remains permanently closed. - If the pressure increases and reaches the switching threshold, the gas ballast valve opens without a delay.
+If the pressure value falls to ≤ 3 mbar, the solenoid valve closes after the time set in [P:721]. - The gas ballast valve is permanently open if the pressure value remains > 3 mbar.